 (2) an on-board computer problem or failure,

-When you find your first electrical problem in the primary electrical system with a copy of FIRST THINGS
+When you find your first electrical problem in the primary electrical system of a vehicle following the test steps in FIRST THINGS

-FIRST™ guides a technician through simple electrical tests to identify common battery problems, issues with corrosion in the engine and accessory grounds as well as verifyng the charging system IS or is NOT performing properly.
+FIRST™ flip-chart guides a technician through quick and simple electrical tests to identify common battery problems, issues with corrosion in the engine and accessory grounds as well as verifying the charging system IS or is NOT performing properly.

 You can't overlook any of these electrical problems in a vehicle's primary electrical system and expect the vehicle to perform properly.